5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 What I Dislike

-Film Scanner Pro produced the lowest-resolution scanned images of the five apps reviewed in this post.
-The full-screen black and white negative image was only 185 KB, while the color negative image was a meager 45 KB.
+Of the five apps tested, Film Scanner Pro produced the lowest-resolution files.
+The full-screen black-and-white scan was only 185 KB, and the color negative scan was just 45 KB.

 More Information